• Skip to primary navigation

 And there are many times you should deviate from this, admittedly.
 An example would be my Grilled Whole Chicken, where I used indirect heat in the 350° range.

-Or if I'm grilling a 1 ½ inch thick steak, I won't be using high.
+If I'm grilling a 1 ½-inch thick steak, I won't use high heat.
 I might use reverse searing or sear on high and then move to a lower indirect heat to finish.
-Or use medium heat.
+Or I might use medium heat.

 ALWAYS REMEMBER TO NEVER COOK (OR GRILL) BY TIME ALONE.
 Cook to a final internal temperature using the suggested heat level.
 Measure the internal temperature with an instant-read thermometer.